Police County

-Brick Gothic Chapel (15th century) in The Chrobry Square in the Police Old Town.

 The county covers an area of 664.16 km2.
 As of 2006 its total population is 64,147, out of which the population of Police is 34,284, that of Nowe Warpno is 1,170 and the rural population is 28,693.

 Neighbouring counties

 Police County is bordered by the city of Świnoujście (across the Szczecin Lagoon) to the north, and by Goleniów County, the city of Szczecin and Gryfino County to the east.
 It also borders Germany to the west (districts Vorpommern-Greifswald and Uckermark).

 There is a common bus transport system in Police and Szczecin.

 Police County has road connections with: